 Foods Naturally Containing Histamine:

-It’s important to keep in mind that some foods may cause increased mucus for some people and not for others.
+It’s important to remember that some foods may cause increased mucus for some people and not others.
 Always talk with your doctor before changing your diet.

 Here are some common foods that naturally contain histamine: